 Laser protective glasses

-At present, it is mainly divided into absorption type, reflection type and composite laser protective glasses combining the two.
+Currently, laser protective glasses are mainly classified into absorption type, reflection type, and composite laser protective glasses that combine the two.

 To meet the protective gear requirements mentioned above, a diverse product line of laser protective glasses has been developed to achieve “efficient protection under different application scenarios.”